 Be honest with yourself.
 Do you have the space for a very large human sized bed in every room of your home?

-DOG BED Great Danes are so big they do not fit on even the biggest dog beds.
+Great Danes are so big they do not fit on even the biggest dog beds.
 They need a human sized beds.
 For our Great Danes we use full size and queen size futon beds meant for humans.
 My favorite is the old style thick futons that come off the frame.
-I do not like or recommend the newer futons that the frame and futon are one.
-Those ones are not comfortable at all because they have wood in the futon pad.
+I do not like or recommend the newer futons that are attached the frame only because they are not comfortable and have they wood in the futon pad.

 Eight week old puppies are similar to the experience of a newborn child in the house.
 Sleepless nights and potty training are not fun. ~ You would not bring home your newborn baby without having a crib, blankets, bottles, and diapers for your baby right?
 The same it true for your Great Dane puppy you will need to be stocked up for him or her.
 Puppies spend more than half the day sleeping and will need a big, soft, dark, and clean place to lay down.
 From day one it is important is to create a space/den/bedroom for your Great Dane .
 They will need a space inside the house and also a place outside that they feel safe, warm, and can nap in.
 They need a place to fully stretch out, stand completely, and turn around in.
 A full grown Great Dane must have a large thick bed you do not want a bed that your dogs legs, elbows, or head must hang off the edge .
 The dog beds you find at the pet stores are not thick or big enough for a full grown Great Dane.
 While sleeping with my Danes, I have personally tried out dog beds and they are not very comfortable or thick enough.
 After a few minutes I can feel the hard floor right through the cheap pads they use to build them.
 My favorite bed for a full grown Dane is a human futon or a regular mattress .
 I do not like the box spring ones because they can leave stains if they get wet.
 For your two to three month old puppy you can start with plastic baby mattress.
 They are easy to clean and bleach if the puppy has an accident during the potty training.
 Sometimes they do not like them because they are a bit noisy to fix that add a big layer of blankets.